willnorris/willnorris.com/src/wrong.md

 Norris.
 Or maybe Bill Norris.
 Or perhaps Wayne or Ward or Walter Norris.
 But alas, you've reached the wrong Will Norris.

-I'm in my early thirties.
+I'm in my mid thirties.
 I'm a software engineer at Google.
 I'm married to [my lovely wife](http://notsoserendipitous.com/).
 We live near San Francisco, California.

 I am *not* a [bartender in Austin, Texas](https://twitter.com/wnorris3).
 I am *not* a lawyer in Los